huyng/datapad/README.md

 # Datapad

-Datapad is a library for to munge sequences of data using a [fluent API](https://en.wikipedia.org/wiki/Fluent_interface#Python).
+Datapad is a library for to processing sequence-based data using a [fluent API](https://en.wikipedia.org/wiki/Fluent_interface#Python).
 Think of it as an extended and chainable version of Python's `itertools` library.

 This project incorporates ideas from: